 Pets: Two pets welcome.

-Parking: One space at the front of the property for unloading, parking for 2 medium cars at the front and to the side of the garage a short walk from the property.
+Parking: One space at the front of the property for unloading only.
+Parking for 2 medium cars a short walk from the property.
+One in front of and one to the side of the garage.

 Heating: LPG central heating, Wood burning stove in dining room, open fire in the lounge.

 Garden/Patio: Furnished patio area, further garden is through the gate which comes to the river which has a low stone wall.
 Please note children should be supervised at all times as there is a river at the bottom of the garden.